emberjs/rfcs/text/0000-standarise-targets.md

 # Drawbacks

-While this RFC standarizes a concept that will open the door to better and more comprehensive tooling, it makes us choose one syntax (the one used by [browserlist](https://github.com/ai/browserslist)) over any other perhaps supperior choice that may exist or appear in the future.
+While this RFC standardizes a concept that will open the door to better and more comprehensive tooling, it makes us choose one syntax (the one used by [browserlist](https://github.com/ai/browserslist)) over any other perhaps superior choice that may exist or appear in the future.

 # Alternatives

-Let every addon that wants to deal with targets to have a `targets`-like option in its configuration instead of standarizing a single configuration option, which effectively leaves things as they are right now.
+Let every addon that wants to deal with targets to have a `targets`-like option in its configuration instead of standardizing a single configuration option, which effectively leaves things as they are right now.

 Example: